 The Chi Mei Medical Center had no confidence in a software robot since it was a young information technology.
-Therefore, they measured the average time taken to complete its conventional audit of paper invoices or hard copies of E-invoices at its three branches between October 2020 and January 2021.
-This average time is equal to
+Therefore, they measured the average time in completing its conventional audit of paper invoices or hard copies of E-invoices at its three branches between October 2020 and January 2021.
+This average time is equal to average time = Total audit time